 Healthy Sun Tips

 The sun is healthy for you, but you want to be smart and avoid over-exposure.
 How does the sun benefit you?
 Sunshine feels good, boosts your mood, and increases vitamin D levels.
-Sunshine is the best source of natural vitamin D. This helps improve calcium and phosphate levels.
+It’s the best source of natural vitamin D. This helps improve calcium and phosphate levels.
 It supports mental health, mood, and wellbeing.
 It can also reduce inflammation, strengthen bones, boost immunity, and fight cancer.
 How much sun exposure is healthy?
-It depends on your skin tone, age, diet, susceptibility to sunburn, and the intensity of sunlight.
+It depends on your skin tone, age, diet, susceptibility to sunburn, and the intensity of light.
 Typically, a healthy dose of “D” is 15-60 minutes daily.
 Make sure you change positions frequently for more even exposure.
 Once you start to feel the burn, consider the reinforcements below, such as a mineral sunscreen.

 Naturally Protect Yourself From The Sun — Tip #1…